avranade/Ashwin-Udacity-Nanodegree/Project4 - Catalog/fullstack-nanodegree-vm-master/vagrant/catalog/README.md

 ```
 4. Setup and initially populate the database
 ```
-    # in the root directory for project:
+    # Navigate to the catalog folder inside the Vagrant folder
     python database_create.py
     python lotsofproducts.py
 ```